Trompettia: Taxonomy

 The species was originally described in Iochroma but subsequent research revealed that, far from being a species of Iochroma, it did not even belong in tribe Physaleae (to which Iochroma belongs), constituting instead a monotypic genus in tribe Datureae most closely related to the genera Datura and Brugmansia.
 The genus Trompettia was eventually created to accommodate the species.

+Etymology

 The generic name Trompettia is derived from the French 'trompette', diminutive of 'trompe' (horn) and alludes to the shape of the flowers, which resemble small trumpets.
 The specific name cardenasiana commemorates eminent Bolivian scientist Martín Cárdenas (1899–1973).